STRML/flow-refinement-bug/README.md

                ^^^^^^ number

 Use.js:8
-  8:   const b:number = input.foo; // error: exists, but string
+  8:   const b:number = input.bar; // error: exists, but string
                         ^^^^^^^^^ string.
 This type is incompatible with
-  8:   const b:number = input.foo; // error: exists, but string
+  8:   const b:number = input.bar; // error: exists, but string
                ^^^^^^ number

 Use.js:9